U.S. pauses use of J&J vaccine over rare blood clots, rollout delayed in Europe | Health

 An advisory committee to the U.S. Centers for Disease Control and Prevention will meet on Wednesday to review the clotting cases and vote on recommendations for future use of the shot.
 The FDA will then review the analysis.
 All six cases involved women between the ages of 18 and 48, with symptoms occurring six to 13 days after vaccination.
 The FDA said patients should watch for up to three weeks for symptoms including severe headache, abdominal pain, leg pain or shortness of breath.

 In the cases, a type of blood clot called cerebral venous sinus thrombosis (CVST) was seen in combination with low levels of blood platelets, or thrombocytopenia.
-J&J, whose shares were down 1.6%, said it was working closely with regulators and noted no clear causal relationship had been established between the clots and its vaccine.
+J&J, whose shares closed down 1.3%, said it was working closely with regulators and noted no clear causal relationship had been established between the clots and its vaccine.

 "To put this into perspective, it's similar to the chance of being struck by lightning in any given year in the UK.
 On the other hand, the risks from COVID-19 are substantial," said Ian Douglas from the London School of Hygiene & Tropical Medicine.
 The J&J and AstraZeneca vaccines both use an adenovirus - a harmless cold virus - as a vector to deliver instructions for human cells to produce a protein found on the surface of the coronavirus, spurring the immune system to recognize and attack the actual virus.